NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-dotnet-cli.md

 This topic applies only to .NET and other projects that use the [SDK-style format](../resources/check-project-format.md).
 For these projects, NuGet uses information from the project file to create a package.
 For quickstart tutorials, see [Create packages with the dotnet CLI](../quickstart/create-and-publish-a-package-using-the-dotnet-cli.md) or [Create packages with Visual Studio](../quickstart/create-and-publish-a-package-using-visual-studio.md).

-The MSBuild [msbuild -t:pack](creating-a-package-msbuild.md#run-the-msbuild--tpack-command) command is functionally equivalent to `dotnet pack`.
+The MSBuild [msbuild -t:pack](creating-a-package-msbuild.md#run-the-msbuild--tpack-command) command is functionally equivalent to [dotnet pack](/dotnet/core/tools/dotnet-pack).
 For more information about creating a package with MSBuild, see [Create a NuGet package using MSBuild](creating-a-package-msbuild.md).

 > [!NOTE]
 > - To create and publish packages for non-SDK-style projects, typically .NET Framework projects, see [Create a package using the nuget.exe CLI](Creating-a-Package.md) or [Create and publish a package using Visual Studio (.NET Framework)](../quickstart/create-and-publish-a-package-using-visual-studio-net-framework.md).